 “Pre-read” books with kids to explain key words and main ideas before they start reading.
 This kind of background information can help kids understand what they’re reading.

 Kids develop different reading skills at different rates.
-But it’s never too early to reach out to your child’s teacher if you think your child might be struggling.
+But it’s never too early to observe your child.
+Then you can reach out to your child’s teacher if you think your child might be struggling.